as6140/hypothesis-testing-european-soccer-data/README.md

 ![Map_European_Clubs](map_clubs.png)

-For our module two final project, we were tasked to demonstrate our ability to gather real-world information and use our knowledge of statistically analysis and hypothesis testing to gain an analytical understanding in a meaningful way.
+For our module two final project, we were tasked to demonstrate our ability to gather real-world information and use our knowledge of statistical analysis and hypothesis testing to gain an analytical understanding in a meaningful way.
 We selected the European Soccer Dataset (https://www.kaggle.com/hugomathien/soccer) to use for our project.
 We have angled ourselves as an analytics team, with the goal to help improve club management, players development/player selection, formation tactics, team attributes, and transfer market.

 Checkout our blog post: blog link here